Research and development

 Publications include:

 • Theodore M. Wong, Richard A. Golding, Harvey M. Ruback, Wilfred Plouffe, and Scott A. Brandt.
-The Virtual Mission Bus.
+The Virtual Mission Bus .
 IBM Technical Paper RJ10472, September 2010

-[PDF] Acrobat PDF (257 KB)
+[PDF] PDF (257 KB)

 • David M. LoBosco, Glen E. Cameron, Richard A. Golding, and Theodore M. Wong.
-The Pleiades fractionated space system architecture and the future of national security space.
+The Pleiades fractionated space system architecture and the future of national security space .
 In Proceedings of the AIAA SPACE 2008 Conference, September 2008

-[PDF] Acrobat PDF (992 KB)
+[PDF] PDF (992 KB)

 End-to-end performance management for large distributed storage

 Storage systems for large and distributed clusters of compute servers are themselves large and distributed.
-Their complexity and scale makes it hard to manage these systems, and in particular they make it hard to ensure that applications using them get good, predictable performance.
+Their complexity and scale make it hard to manage these systems, and in particular, they make it hard to ensure that applications using them get good, predictable performance.
 At the same time, shared access to the system from multiple applications, users, and competition from internal system activities leads to a need for predictable performance.

 The storage quality-of-service project at the UCSC Storage Systems Research Center investigates mechanisms for improving storage system performance in large distributed storage systems through mechanisms that integrate the performance aspects of the path that I/O operations take through the system, from the application interface on the compute server, through the network, to the storage servers.
 We focus on five parts of the I/O path in a distributed storage system: I/O scheduling at the storage server, storage server cache management, client-to-server network flow control, client-to-server connection management, and client cache management.